amandeepmittal/amanhimself.dev/content/posts/first-three-months-as-developer-advocate.md

 Providing a value is vital and it is with this mindset I try to approach things.
 Working as a Developer Advocate, I get to do it more often and it is fun!

 If you want to work with me, check out [draftbit.com/jobs](https://draftbit.com/jobs#openings) to see if there's a role that is exciting to you.

+If you want to talk about Draftbit, have questions, or React Native, or DevRel, please DM me on [Twitter](https://twitter.com/amanhimself).

+To get notified about my future articles, make sure you subscribe my [personal newsletter here](https://amanhimself.substack.com/).